Cyberes/ha-webcam-intelligence/README.md

 5. Restart Home Assistant

 The correct provider is chosen based on the model name.
 OpenAI's `o1` and `o3-mini` produce very dry and brief reports.
-Claude writes longer and more detailed reports.
+Claude writes slightly longer, more detailed, and "creative" reports.
 Choose the style you want.

 ### Dashboard Card